 Selecting a treatment program is one of the most important decisions you can ever make.
 Whether you’re worried about yourself, a family member, or a co-worker, you can’t afford to take chances with addiction.
 Don’t wait and hope it will go away.
 It won’t.
-Call the Northwest’s leader in effective, affordable treatment, Lakeside-Milam Recovery Centers: (800) 231-4303.
+Call the Northwest’s leader in effective, affordable treatment, Lakeside-Milam Recovery Centers: (888) 680-5616.

 Our nationally recognized inpatient programs tailor treatments around individual needs.
 Our medically supervised treatment consists of lectures and the development of an individual treatment plan incorporating counseling, nutritional & physical therapy, as well as reading assignments, 12-Step programs, and relaxation & stress-management techniques.
 Our grounds offer a full range of recreational facilities and patient-shared rooms with tastefully decorated interiors.
 Recovery unfolds in a setting which is overwhelmingly positive, respectful, and safe.

-Experience shows that about 20% of persons suffering from chemical dependency need residential inpatient treatment to get well.
 The main thrust of our inpatient program is to help patients recognize that alcoholism and addiction is a primary, progressive disease, rather than any manifestation of moral consequence, character weakness, or psychological dysfunction.
 We teach patients to approach their disease as a treatable condition with a high potential for recovery.

 Addiction is the problem.
 For many, residential treatment is the answer.
 You can be part of the solution.

-Patients learn that a sound nutritional regimen can significantly decrease cravings.
+Many patients come to treatment malnourished due to their drinking or drug use.
+Nutrition plays an important role in decreasing cravings and recovery.
 For example, alcoholics and addicts must avoid eating refined carbohydrates, which can mimic the effects of alcohol in the bloodstream.

 Once our patients stabilize their sugar metabolism, they can often expect a reduction in cravings, fatigue, depression, mood swings, and nervousness.
-Our staff members help patients enhance the quality of their sobriety by removing uncomfortable symptoms.
+Our staff members help patients enhance the quality of sobriety by removing uncomfortable symptoms.
 In this way, good nutrition becomes an important tool for lasting sobriety.